Msalamaumd/Extracting_Text_OCR_Archive/README.md

 `Extrcating Text from OCR Old Archives`

-In this **Straightforward manual**, I will guide you through the process of extracting text from OCR old archives, specifically old scanned newspapers from the past two centuries.
+In this **straightforward manual**, I will guide you through the process of extracting **text from OCR old archives**, specifically old scanned newspapers from the past two centuries.
 These archived news pages are saved as images (PNG format).

-Simply put, we will learn how to extract text from these images that contain content from old archived newspapers.
+Simply put, we will learn how to extract text from these images that contain content from **old archived newspapers**.

 Learning Objectives: